Home Blog Cash vs. Accrual Accounting

 What Is Accrual Accounting?

-Which Method Is Right for Your Business?
+Which One Is Right for Your Business?

-• It's simpler to understand and maintain
+• It's easy to understand and maintain on your own

 • You carry significant inventory